Travel and Hospitality · Revenue & Growth

 How do you automate lifecycle marketing in hotels with AI?+

-What does it cost to automate lifecycle marketing for a hotels company?+
+What does it cost to automate lifecycle marketing for hotels teams?+

 Three phases, billed separately.
 Discovery sprint: $5k (2-week sprint).
 Build engagement: $15k–$22k (6-8 weeks).
 Run retainer: $2k–$3k / mo (optional, hourly bank also available). ~$25k–$45k typical year 1 (60% take the run option for ~6 months).
 Outbound, growth, or revenue-ops workflow, integration with your CRM, weekly operating review during Run.